darielurbina0702/ParksLocator/README.md

 Run the Api
 Paste the following url after the (localhost:port) /api/ParksLocator?ZipCode=40222&Total=5

-Warning
-I am using the following nuget package GoogleMaps.LocationServices that is free and just allow to do a few  calls to the ggogle api.
-When this happen i return a bad response showing the explained below.

-I did not include alll the validation needed just the minimum for time reasons.
+I did not include all the validation needed just the minimum for time reasons.